-The Duchess of Cornwall was born Camilla Rosemary Shand on 17 July 1947 as the daughter of Major Bruce Shand and his wife The Honourable Rosalind Cubitt at King’s College Hospital in London.
-Her mother was the daughter of Roland Cubitt, 3rd Baron Ashcombe and Sonia Rosemary Keppel, who in turn was the daughter of Alice Keppel, the mistress of King Edward VII from 1898 until 1910.
+Queen Camilla was born Camilla Rosemary Shand on 17 July 1947 as the daughter of Major Bruce Shand and his wife, The Honourable Rosalind Cubitt, at King’s College Hospital in London.
+Her mother was the daughter of Roland Cubitt, 3rd Baron Ashcombe and Sonia Rosemary Keppel.
+She, in turn, was the daughter of Alice Keppel, the mistress of King Edward VII from 1898 until 1910.
 On 1 November 1947, Camilla was baptised at Firle Church in Sussex.
 From the age of five to ten, Camilla attended Dumbrells before leaving to attend Queen’s Gate School.
 At the age of 16, she attended a finishing school in Switerzland.
 She then spent six months in France at the University of London Institute to learn French.
 She was a debutante in 1965 and lived in a flat with a friend in London.
 She worked as a secretary and receptionist for various firms.

-Camilla met Andrew Parker Bowles in the late 1960s, through his younger brother who worked at her father’s wine firm.
+Camilla met Andrew Parker Bowles in the late 1960s through his younger brother, who worked at her father’s wine firm.
 They dated on and off but broke up again in 1970.
 Camilla reportedly met Prince Charles in the middle of 1971, and they became close friends and even began seeing each other.
 We do not know for sure why Charles and Camilla broke up, but Camilla and Andrew eventually reconciled and were married on 4 July 1973 at the Guards Chapel of the Wellington Barracks in London.
 The wedding was attended by Queen Elizabeth The Queen Mother, Princess Margaret, Countess of Snowdown and Princess Anne and another 800 or so guests.
 The newlyweds settled in Wiltshire.
-Their first child named Tom was born in 1974, followed by a daughter named Laura in 1978.
+Their first child, named Tom, was born in 1974, followed by a daughter named Laura in 1978.
 Andrew travelled extensively as an officer in the British army, while Camilla stayed at home with the children.
 After 21 years of marriage, Camilla and her husband decided to divorce, and it was finalised in March 1995.
-They had been both been seeing other people during their marriage.
+They had both been seeing other people during their marriage.
 Andrew remarried in 1996 to Rosemary Pitman.